Supply chain

 In sophisticated supply chain systems, used products may re-enter the supply chain at any point where residual value is recyclable.
 Supply chains link value chains.
-Suppliers in a supply chain are often ranked by "tier", with first-tier suppliers supplying directly to the client, second-tier suppliers supplying to the first tier, and so on.
+Suppliers in a supply chain are often ranked by "tier", with first-tier suppliers (also called "direct suppliers") supplying directly to the client, second-tier suppliers supplying to the first tier, and so on.

+The phrase "supply chain" may have been first published in a 1905 article in The Independent which briefly mentions the difficulty of "keeping a supply chain with India unbroken" during the British expedition to Tibet.